What to do when a story comes back rejected and your ideas don’t sell.

 The short answer to all those questions is that I keep pitching (and pitching and pitching) a story until I believe in it.
-But as will happen– frequently, in fact– after you’ve received about six rejections, an idea can lose its sheen.
-If an idea doesn’t sell– whether that’s after six rejections or sixty– I put it away for a while.
+But as will happen—frequently, in fact—after you’ve received about six rejections, an idea can lose its sheen.
+If an idea loses its sheen—whether that’s after six rejections or sixty—I put it away for a while.
 There are stories to which I’ve never gone back.
 And some that have sold after I’ve gone back to them and rewritten the pitch, or simply tried again.

-In fact, just last week I sold a story that I had put away in 2011 because it had come back rejected from about three major women’s magazines.
-They all liked it, but they all pretty much said that there just wasn’t enough to go on.
-A few months ago, a newspaper ran a 200-word story on that person I was hoping to profile, giving me some very key details.
-With those details I was able to sell the story.
+In fact, just last week I sold a story that I put away in 2011 because it came back rejected from about three major women’s magazines.
+They all liked it, but they all said that there just wasn’t enough to go on.
+Then, a few months ago, a newspaper ran a 200-word story on that person I was hoping to profile, giving me some very key details.
+With those details, I was able to sell the story.
 (I could have gone out and found those details myself, but I got pregnant and my will to run around town trying to verify facts about a hard-to-get-hold-of subject went straight to hell.)

 So, what should you do when your ideas don’t sell?
 Here’s my advice.

 When I first write my pitch, I don’t take shortcuts.
 I do the very best I can.
 That usually means I have a solid pitch that I have full confidence in.
 So when it comes back rejected once or twice, or even four or five times, I pretty much copy and paste it into a new email and send it off to another editor.
 More than anything else, pitching is a numbers game.
 Ideas don’t always sell the first time.
 Don’t overcomplicate matters.
 Just send them out again.